 Rebate on Payment of Image Rights

-Two museums (at least) have waived payment of image rights: The Rijksmuseum, Amsterdam (4 Vermeers and some 30 support illustrations) and the Metropolitan Museum of art (4 Vermeers and some 5 support illustrations).
+A number of museums have waived payment of image rights: The Rijksmuseum, Amsterdam (4 Vermeers and some 30 support illustrations), Mauritshuis, (3 Vermeers) and the Metropolitan Museum of art (4 Vermeers and some 5 support illustrations).

 A small taste of the book manuscript: This is how Chapter 1 starts: